AndrewGreen/fr_user_event_consumer/README.md

 Log filenames must be globally unique across all log types consumed by the scripts.

-Timestames in filenames must be in Ymd-HMS format as output by time.strftime().
+Timestamps in filenames must be in Ymd-HMS format as output by time.strftime().

-For CentralNotice event log files, the sample rate component of filenames must appear after timestamp.

 Filenames ending in '.gz' are assumed to be compressed with gzip.
 Otherwise, there are read as plain text.